GuenterQuast/mPIXdaq/README.md

 *analyze_mPIXclusters.ipynb*, is provided which illustrates an example analysis.

-To test the software without access to a miniPIX EDU device or without a radioactive source, a file with recorded data is provided.
+To test the software without access to a miniPIX device or without a radioactive source, a file with recorded data is provided.
 Use the option `--readfile data/BlackForestStone.npy.gz` to start a demonstration.
 Note that the analysis of the recorded pixel frames is done in real